jwworth/resources/README.md

 > The expectations of life depend upon diligence; the mechanic that would
 > perfect his work must first sharpen his tools. —Confucius

-This is a collection of free online resources I have found useful for learning.
+This is a collection of free online resources I have found useful for learning and building projects.

 It was inspired by Josh Branchaud's [Resources](https://github.com/jbranchaud/resources) and [Free Programming Books](https://github.com/vhf/free-programming-books).